 Normal earthquake faults develop in areas where land is pulling apart or stretching.
 The rocks fracture and one block of land slips downward in relation to the block of land on the other side of the fault zone.

 A reverse fault develops in areas where land masses are coming together.
 The land is compressed and one side of the fault moves upward.

 If the angle between the two land masses is less than 45 degrees one section may slip over another without reaching the surface.
 Faults with less than a 45 degree angle are thrust faults.

 The San Andreas Fault is a strike slip fault.
-If you stand on one side of the San Andreas Fault it looks like the land has moved to the right.
+If you stand on either side of the San Andreas Fault it looks like the land has moved to the right.
 Scientists call this type of fault a right lateral strike slip fault.
-During the 1906 San Francisco earthquake a road at Tomales Bay was offset 21 feet.
+During the 1906 San Francisco earthquake a road at Tomales Bay was offset 7 m (21 ft).

 The San Andreas Fault is also called a transform fault.
 This type of fault is found in the middle of the oceans where plates are moving apart.
-The transform fault connects two normal faults that are separated by the curvature of the Earth.
+The transform fault connects two normal faults that are separated due to the curvature of the Earth.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.